cokelaer/damona/doc/joss/paper.md

 Next Sequencing Generation (NGS) [@Goodwin2016] implies complex analysis using pipelines that depends on a plethora of software.
 A few years ago, setting up a local system to reproduce an analysis was a challenge even for computer scientists.
-Indeed, one needed to be proficient in several languages to compile C/C++ code, set up the correct JAVA or R environment, etc. Hours were spent in retrieving the correct source code, days in compilation time, weeks in reproducing analysis.
-Indeed, one recurrent issue in research being the ability to reproduce an existing results, which was difficult with colleagues working in different environments or different operating system.
-Nowadays, many solutions are available to install reproducible NGS pipelines.
+Indeed, one needed to be proficient in several languages.
+For instance you would nee to compile C/C++ code or set up the correct JAVA or R environments just to cite a few examples.
+Hours were spent in retrieving the correct source code, days in compilation time, weeks in reproducing analysis.
+Reproducing the analysis on another operating system would have been even more challenging.

+Nowadays, many solutions are
+available to install reproducible NGS pipelines.
 First, the **conda** software manager allows to create environment where compiled version of a software can be installed.
 More specifically, the **Bioconda** [Gruning2018] community has